+Entry Requirements: Technology based GCSE

 This course reflects the demands of a truly modern and evolving society - This qualification will enable you to apply yourself and give you the skills to succeed in your chosen pathway.

 Equipping students with design skills for the future - Students will be able to recognise design needs and develop an understanding of how current global issues, including integrating technology, impacts on today's world.

 Encourages creativity and innovation - At A level students will have the confidence to innovate and produce creative design solutions as they develop their own design brief with a client/end user.

 Progression from GCSE and beyond - The course has been designed to ensure clear progression of knowledge, understanding and design/making skills so that students will have a coherent experience of moving from the breadth of GCSE to the specialisation depth of A level and beyond.

-Assessment Component 1: Principles of Design and Technology.
-Written examination worth 50% of the qualification Mathematical and scientific principles are an important part of designing and developing products and students will be expected to apply these principles when considering the designs of others.
-Component 2: Independent Design and Make Project Non-examined assessment 50% of the qualification There are four parts to the assessment: Part 1: Identifying and outlining possibilities for design Part 2: Designing a prototype Part 3: Making a final prototype Part 4: Evaluating own design and prototype Progression and career opportunities The course has been designed to ensure clear progression of knowledge, understanding and design/making skills so that students will have a coherent experience of moving from the breadth of GCSE to the specialisation depth of A level and beyond.
-Exam Board: Pearson HOD: Mr Simpson
+The course has been designed to ensure clear progression knowledge, understanding and design/making skills so that students will have a coherent experience of moving from the breadth of GCSE to the specialisation depth of A level and beyond.

+Component 1: Principles of Design and Technology.

+Written examination worth 50% of the qualification

+Mathematical and scientific principles are an important part of designing and developing products and students will be expected to apply these principles when considering the designs of others.

+Component 2: Independent Design and Make Project

+Non-examined assessment 50% of the qualification

+There are four parts to the assessment:

+Part 1: Identifying and outlining possibilities for design

+Part 2: Designing a prototype

+Part 3: Making a final prototype

+Part 4: Evaluating own design and prototype

+HOD: Mr Simpson